 A ‘Calling All Seniors’ column in the Thornhill Post of November 2002 kicked off the campaign to register names of those interested in forming a new seniors club.
 Personal invitations were mailed, inviting seniors to bring a friend or neighbour to a meeting to help form the club.
 80 attended the first meeting; many signed on to the ‘seniors registry’.
 A series of newsletters were prepared and mailed to those on the ‘registry’, and to other prospects.
 A spring newsletter invited more to join, as did additional columns in the Thornhill Post, and articles in the Liberal newspaper.
 More than 100 came to the second large meeting, many again signing onto the ‘seniors registry’.
 The objective was to have 750 members by opening day for the new seniors centre.
 I addressed an audience at Glynnwood Retirement Residence, and enlisted support of representatives in all the large condominium buildings and St Luke’s Lodge to sign members onto the ‘seniors registry’.

-For and at the second meeting, seniors were approached and asked to serve on an organizing committee to form a new club.
+At the second meeting, seniors were approached and asked to serve on an organizing committee to form a new club.
 By show of hands, we were granted permission to appoint members to this committee.

 The Organizing Committee of what was soon named the Thornhill Seniors Club was formed in February 2003.
 The Golden 50’s club, with membership then of 150, had provided services to Thornhill seniors for more than 25 years.
 Their members were asked to permit us to simply grow their membership and services; they declined.
 The decision was made to build a new club.